 Irwin provides a high quality academic environment for all children.
 The mission of the entire Irwin Community is to prepare our diverse population for success in a dynamic, global society through a nurturing and academically challenging environment.
 Our vision for our students is: Opening Minds to Lifelong Learning.
-Our goal is to establish and maintain a school-wide culture conducive to meeting rigorous academic standards through evidenced based instruction for all students.
+Our goal is to establish and maintain a school-wide culture conducive to meeting rigorous academic standards through evidence based instruction for all students.

-We have strong home-school partnership with our parents and community partners.
+We have a strong home-school partnership with our parents and community partners.
 The staff is among the best in the Fort Bragg School System and is committed to the success of all students.
 As we guide our students through a variety of instructional approaches in their daily activities, we strive to create an environment that will encourage them to reach their highest academic potential while fostering emotional, physical, and social development.

 Irwin is located in a wonderful community and because of you and your child, it will continue to be a school that exemplifies high standards and inspires academic success.